medibb/spineview-mvp/tasks/prd-sit-to-stand-analysis.md

 ## Functional Requirements

-### FR1: Movement Type Detection
+### FR1: Tab-Based Navigation
 1.1.
-The system SHALL automatically detect sit-to-stand movements from uploaded CSV data based on acceleration and angular velocity patterns
-1.2.
-The system SHALL segment continuous data into individual sit-to-stand repetitions 1.3.
-The system SHALL display the number of detected repetitions to the user 1.4.
-The system SHALL handle data containing mixed movement types (both squats and sit-to-stand)
+The system SHALL provide a tab interface with two distinct analysis modes: "스쿼트 분석" and "앉았다 일어서기 분석" 1.2.
+The system SHALL display both tabs as separate, clickable options after file upload 1.3.
+The system SHALL maintain independent analysis results for each tab 1.4.
+The system SHALL preserve the existing squat analysis functionality without modification in its tab 1.5.
+Users SHALL manually select which tab to view (no automatic switching)

-### FR2: Analysis Tab Structure
+### FR2: Movement Repetition Detection
 2.1.
-The system SHALL provide a dropdown/selector to choose between "스쿼트 분석" and "앉았다 일어서기 분석" 2.2.
-The system SHALL automatically select the appropriate analysis type based on detected movement patterns 2.3.
-The system SHALL maintain separate upload areas or use a unified upload with automatic routing 2.4.
-The system SHALL preserve the existing squat analysis functionality without modification
+The system SHALL segment continuous sit-to-stand data into individual repetitions based on acceleration patterns 2.2.
+The system SHALL display the number of detected sit-to-stand repetitions to the user 2.3.
+The system SHALL analyze each repetition independently 2.4.
+The system SHALL support 1-20 repetitions per upload session

 ### FR3: Lumbar Lordosis Visualization Panel
 3.1.
 The system SHALL display a time-series chart of relative lumbar lordosis angle (spine-pelvis) throughout the movement